thefrontside/effection-contrib/worker/README.md

 The main thread can send messages to the worker using the `send` method on the object returned by `useWorker`.
-Effection will wait for the value to be returned from the worker before continueing.
+Effection will wait for the value to be returned from the worker before continuing.

 ```ts
 import { run } from "effection";